debiki/talkyard-prod-one/README.md

         git clone https://github.com/debiki/ed-prod-one.git ed
         cd ed

-1. Configure Ubuntu: install tools, enable automatic security updates, simplify troubleshooting, and make ElasticSearch work:
+1. Prepare Ubuntu: install tools, enable automatic security updates, simplify troubleshooting, and make ElasticSearch work:

-        ./scripts/configure-ubuntu.sh 2>&1 | tee -a ed-maint.log
+        ./scripts/prepare-ubuntu.sh 2>&1 | tee -a ed-maint.log

    (If you don't want to run all stuff in this script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
 Afterwards, run `sysctl --system` to reload the system configuration.)

 1. Install Docker